np/hx/README.md

     [3]: Rounding is done upward in `hx` and downard in `sx`.
          So they agree `btc 1.4` and `btc 1.9` but on `btc 1.5`, `hx` returns `0.00000002` and `sx` returns `0.00000001`.
+    [4]: The `ripemd-hash` command is taking raw-bytes as input, while the other hashing commands are taking hexadecimal encoded inputs.
+         This is for this reason that `hash160` has been added (`hx ripemd-hash` is equivalent to `hx encode-hex | hx hash160` and `hx hash160` is equivalent to `hx decode-hex | hx ripemd-hash`).

     PATH      ::= <PATH-HEAD> <PATH-CONT>
     PATH-HEAD ::= 'A'   [address (compressed)]